angielsteele/visitliverpool3/README.md

 - Family identified that the pictures were not loading on the picture menu, this was due to Github link differing from CodeAnywhere.
 Changes so that they now work.
 - Family identified that the links for Social Media go to their login page.
 I have left this, as I wanted to demonstrate the links are working, just not to a specific place at the moment.
+- Self identified the active page was linked to the incorrect section on the home page, this has been corrected.

 ## Bugs